Zaporizhzhia Arch Bridge: History

 Upon completion of installation, testing of the bridge's load-bearing structures began.
 Testing was conducted by a staff of the Bridge Dynamics Laboratory of the Dnipropetrovsk Institute of Transport Engineers (today part of the Dnieper National University of Rail Transport).
 The bridge span over the arch above the river was tested first.
 Then the two portions on either bank, not above the arch, were tested.
 The tests consisted of 50 dump trucks, each loaded to weigh 25 tonnes, and driven into place one at a time until the full test load of 1,250 tonnes was achieved.
 Monitoring gauges were installed on elements of the steel structure to measure, and record, the load values, and the deformation of the elements.

+The trolleybus line across Khortytsia Island, in addition to the Arch Bridge, passed through the Preobrazhenskyi Bridge.
+It was closed in 2001, when the Arch Bridge was under reconstruction, and the contact network was dismantled to protect it from theft.
+After the opening of the Arch Bridge in 2003, the restoration of the trolleybus line was deemed inexpedient.

+On September 13, 2019, route 1 (Square of Trade Unions - Khortytsia Tourist Camp) was opened, with Dnipro T203 trolleybuses with the option of autonomous operation.
+Since February 25, 2022, the operation of trolleybus route No. 1 has been temporarily suspended due to the large-scale Russian invasion of Ukraine, so Dnipro T203 trolleybuses that served this route were redirected from March 1, 2022, to serve a new route connecting the 4th Southern District with the 2nd Shevchenkivskyi District.